richorama/AzureArchitectureReference/readme.md

 * PaaS only
 * 10 Gbps Ethernet
 * 40 Gbps back end, Remote Direct Memory Access (RDMA) capable.
-* RDMA is only enabled through applications that use the Network Direct interface. (i.e. HPC Pack 2012 R2 on Windows Server 2012 or Windows Server 2008 R2.
-NOT supported on the Windows Server 2012 R2)
+* RDMA is only enabled through applications that use the Network Direct interface. (i.e. HPC Pack 2012 R2 on Windows Server 2012 or Windows Server 2008 R2. __NOT__ supported on Windows Server 2012 R2)
 * You might need to increase the default cores quota in your Windows Azure subscription
 * Only available in West Europe.
 (Feb 2014)
 * Cannot be deployed by using a cloud service that is part of an existing affinity group.
 Likewise, an affinity group with a cloud service containing A8 or A9 instances cannot be used for deployments of other instance sizes.